AfthabMDR/afthabmdr.github.io/src/content/blog/takaba-fumihiko.md

 heroImage: '/takaba-jujutsu-kaisen.avif'
 ---

-##### This article contains spoilers for the manga series Jujutsu Kaisen.
-If you are an anime-only viewer, please do not read this article.
+##### This article contains major spoilers for the manga series Jujutsu Kaisen.
+If you are an anime-only viewer, please do not read this unsless you don't mind getting spoilers.

 Takaba Fumihiko is a character from the manga series Jujutsu Kaisen.
 Initially we all thought he was just a character introduced for comic relief during the culling game arc, but later in the series we got to know how powerful he really is.
 In this article, I will discuss why Takaba Fumihiko should be considered a special grade sorcerer, along with Gojo, Geto, and Yuta.